SparklingFun/cf-worker-gateway/README.md

     ],
     rewrites: []
   })
-  // There are two conditions, redirected response or modified event. event.respondWith(gateWayResult instanceof Response ? gateWayResult : handleRequest(gateWayResult.request));
+  // modified event usually, but it will be response if matched a redirect rule. event.respondWith(gateWayResult instanceof Response ? gateWayResult : handleRequest(gateWayResult.request));
 })
 ```